Skip to main content

 4.2 Design, Engineering and Installation of PV Systems; BoS

-This subtopic deals with individual PV power plants: Planning, plant optimization tools, cost analyses, advanced installation criteria, construction and safety issues; Power Electronics and Electrical Grid Interface; Power Converters and other Balance of System Components are also covered here.
+This subtopic deals with design, engineering, realization and commissioning of individual PV systems: Planning, methods and tools for optimization, sizing, site suitability assessment, cost analyses, advanced installation criteria, construction and safety issues; Power Electronics and Electrical Grid Interface; Balance of System Components; AI techniques to support all aspects of design.

-As well, the important components of single PV systems such as inverters, micro-inverters, power optimisers, monitoring systems, charge controllers, safety switches, mounting structures, trackers, cabling; measurements and testing of performance and reliability.
+Also included here are the important components of single PV systems such as inverters, micro-inverters, converters, power optimizers, monitoring systems, charge controllers, safety switches, mounting structures, trackers, cabling; measurements and testing of performance and reliability.
+Work which focuses on how a system interacts with the grid is dealt with in subtopic 5.1.

 4.3 Operation, Performance and Maintenance of PV Systems